 Our two-week university preparation programme is offered throughout the year in both Oxford and Cambridge.
 The core syllabus is the same in all locations, the courses do vary in subject choices, location, accommodation and dates.
 Please view the different programmes on offer below.

-Oxford Summer College is held across a number of colleges in the 'city of dreaming spires'.
-Studying in Oxford provides students with a fantastic chance to experience student life in the city first-hand, and to expand their academic knowledge in the beautiful, historic surroundings.
+Oxford Summer College is held across a number of colleges in the 'city of dreaming spires’ and provides a fantastic chance to experience student life first-hand.
+This exclusive opportunity means students can expand their academic knowledge in beautiful and historic surroundings.

-Cambridge Winter College takes place in December at Cambridge University.
-Top students have the unique opportunity to experience undergraduate life in the city at Christmas, developing their academic curiosity in advance of Oxbridge applications.
+Winter College takes place in December at Cambridge University.
+Students have the unique opportunity to experience undergraduate life and develop their academic curiosity ahead of Oxbridge applications.

 Take a look at the timetable here to see an example of how your typical day might look: